ibm-cloud-docs/power-iaas/using-rhel.md

    ```
    {: codeblock}

-2. Use the following command to list which interfaces belong to which zone:
+2. Use the following command to list the network interfaces for zones:
    ```
    firewall-cmd --zone=public --list-all
    ```

-3. To turn on masquerade which will be persistent across reboot, run the following command:
+3. To turn on the masquerade option that will set the configuration settings persist after the reboot operations, run the following command:
 	 ```
    firewall-cmd --zone=public --add-masquerade --permanent success
    ```
    {: codeblock}

-4. Restart `firewalld`:
+4. Restart the system firewall:
 	 ```
    systemctl restart firewalld
    ```

-5. Verify if the configuration is successful:
+5. Verify whether the configuration is successful:
 	 ```
    #sudo firewall-cmd --zone=public --query-masquerade
    yes